 When I realized that Christmas was on a Monday, I knew that I needed a very special Good Things to wrap up the Childless Holidays Series.
 As I contemplated the true meaning of the season, I thought about everything I’ve written over the past month.
 Yes, we talked about Rudolph and Santa.
 Yes, I wrote a list about the bright sides of a childless Christmas, including watching whatever Christmas movies you want and being able to attend holiday parties without getting a sitter.
 But the real reason for Christmas is to celebrate the birth of our Lord and Savior, Jesus Christ.

 Jesus was childless, too.

 And it dawned on me… Jesus was childless, too.
 Although Jesus was childless by circumstance because He never got married, He still understands our childless journey.
 During his 33 years on this Earth, Jesus never had a child—biological or adopted—of his own, so he knows how it feels to not have kids.
 And yet, He surrounded himself with children, telling others to allow the littles near him.
 Jesus loved kids with his whole heart and had a gentle, nurturing spirit.
-He is the perfect example of a childless, but not childfree, person.
+He is the perfect example of a childless person.

 Christmas, a holiday to celebrate the birth of a childless man.

 This thought made me smile, and a peace came over me.
 Christmas, often considered a holiday for kids or a season of family, is actually a holiday to celebrate the birth of a childless man.
 And this man who came into the world quietly and humbly, gives us the ideal example of what it means to be childless, loving and kind, embracing life as it is, and living for the glory of God.